Mcflurrins/advprog_module6/README.md

 ## Commit 4 Reflection
 In this commit, we're simulating a slow response by making the server sleep for 10 seconds before responding when we access the /sleep endpoint.
 Now that we have three cases, we switch from if to match.
 When running the application now, if we access the /sleep endpoint then the / endpoint, the / endpoint waits until /sleep has slept its full 10 seconds before responding.
 This happens because the server is handling requests sequentially in a single thread.
 This shows a major issue with single-threaded servers: if one request takes too long, it slows down all other requests, making the server inefficient under heavy traffic.

+## Commit 5 Reflection
+This commit makes the website multithreaded by introducing a thread pool, allowing multiple requests to be processed at the same time instead of sequentially.
+The ThreadPool struct manages a fixed number of worker threads, each waiting for jobs to be assigned through a message passing channel.
+When a new request comes in, it is sent as a Job to the available worker, which then executes the handle_connection function.
+Since multiple workers exist, requests like /sleep don't block the entire server since other threads can continue handling incoming requests while one is sleeping.